iCHAIT/awesome-macOS/README.md

     <br>
 </h1>

-> A curated list of awesome applications and developer tools for your mac.
+> A curated list of awesome applications, tools and more for Mac.

-## Why?

-Having used Windows all my life, when I bought my first mac it was a bit difficult for me to get used to the OS and the different keys.
-Whenever I got stuck up with something I had to google it everytime no matter how big or small the issue was.
-So I thought of compiling together all the stuff that I have learned in my process of using my mac.
-Hopefully it would help someone.

 ## Table of Contents